osstotalsoft/nbb/src/Tools/Serilog/NBB.Tools.Serilog.Enrichers.ServiceIdentifier/README.md

 # NBB.MultiTenancy.Serilog

-This project provides a Serilog Enricher that adds the tenant id to the log context
+This project provides a Serilog Enricher that adds a service identifier to the log context.
+The identifier is taken either from messaging source or from the Assembly.GetEntryAssembly().Name.

 ## NuGet install
 ```
-dotnet add package NBB.MultiTenancy.Serilog
+dotnet add package NBB.Tools.Serilog.Enrichers.ServiceIdentifier
 ```
 # Registration
 The enricher should be registered in `Startup.cs`: